 Don’t shy away from the hustle and bustle of the Customer Success Expo.
 It’s the heart of the show, where you’ll see the full extent of the thriving Salesforce ecosystem.

-Wander around the Expo and you’ll find new products, see extraordinary demos and speak to people with an encyclopedic knowledge of Salesforce.
+Wander around the Expo and you’ll find new products, see extraordinary demos and speak to people with an encyclopaedic knowledge of Salesforce.

-We also can’t neglect to mention that if you venture to the Customer Success Expo, you can find the CloudSense team.
+We also can’t neglect to mention that if you venture to the Customer Success Expo, you’ll find the CloudSense team.
 Our team are a friendly, knowledgeable bunch and they will be more than happy to tell you more about our Salesforce-native industry-specific commerce Platform.

-If you want to find out where we’ll be at your Salesforce World Tour event, or you’d like to book a demo you can find all the details here.
+If you want to find out where we’ll be at your Salesforce World Tour event, or you’d like to book some time with us you can find all the details here.

-The Expo is also a great place to find food and drink.
-You’ll need plenty of energy to be at your best throughout the day.
+The Expo is also the place to satisfy your food and drink needs.
 So, whether you’re craving a cup of coffee, a coke, lunch or a beer towards the end of the day, you will find what you need in the Expo.

 Insider tip: While you can pick up a cup of filter coffee everywhere, the espresso cart can often be found in the Expo hall for any coffee connoisseurs in search of a short caffeine fix.

 After a long event, you’ve earned the right to kick back and relax.
 But that doesn’t necessarily mean your day at the Salesforce World Tour has come to an end.

 The World Tour inevitably rolls on into the evening – and offers something for every taste.

 You’ll find food and drink served in the Expo hall, a variety of events offering a quick drink nearby (usually hosted by implementation service partners), or parties until the small hours of the next morning if that’s your thing.